The half-court heave: Arguably basketball’s most exciting way to score, save for a dunk or game-winning bucket.

 “We had that talk and somebody on our team did not take it that same night, and then we all got on him,” he said.
 “The next night, somebody made that shot.”

-There’s a divide between what each Thunder player would do if they had the ball in the backcourt with the clock winding down, most notably between guys like Kevin Durant and Kevin Martin and guys like Russell Westbrook and Thabo Sefolosha.
+There was a divide between what each Thunder player would do if they had the ball in the backcourt with the clock winding down, most notably between stat-conscious players like Kevin Durant and Kevin Martin and others willing to let the heaves fly like Russell Westbrook and Thabo Sefolosha.

 From Young’s piece once again: